LoganBernthall/SQL/README.md

 * Projects:
 *   Library database - simple database showing the relationship between tables in a very simple manner.
 Would not recommend using this method in a real setting as this is purely for the purpose of showing relationship database logic.

+*  Record shop - An extension of logic from library database, featuring more tables, more relationships in an expanded manner.
+Would not recommend using this method in a real setting as this is purely for the purpose of showing relationship database logic.